Frequently Asked Questions

 Can I see Dr. Guthrie even if I don't or don't want to take medications?

 Yes.
-While Dr. Guthrie is trained to prescribe medications when absolutely needed, many men come here looking for a different path—one that addresses the whole person.
+While Dr. Guthrie is trained to prescribe medications when absolutely needed, many men come here looking for a different path: One that addresses the whole person.
 Whether you're trying to get off medications, avoid starting them, or just want to get control of your thoughts, we offer care that fits your goals.Do you treat children?

 Dr. Guthrie sees patients 14-65 years old.Can you do Adult ADHD testing?

-Both can help with mental health—but they do different things.
+Both can help with mental health and they do different things.
 A therapist helps you talk things through.
 A psychiatrist is a medical doctor trained to diagnose and treat mental illness, including adjusting medications when needed.
 If you’re dealing with deeper issues like severe anxiety, sleep problems, depression, or you're trying to get off or manage medication, a psychiatrist can guide you through the medical side while still seeing the whole person and talking through problems with good counsel.Do you accept insurance?

 Like many other cash fee-for-service private psychiatry offices, we are NOT participating in insurances and are out of network.
 We can provide documentation for you to file your own claims for reimbursement from insurance, but results are not guaranteed.Do you provide Tele-health appointments?

-The initial comprehensive evaluation is $495, and 50/25-minute follow-up visits are $350/$250.What is the difference between psychiatrists and psychologists?
+The initial comprehensive evaluation is USD$495, and 50/25-minute follow-up visits are USD$350/$250.Is it really worth paying out-of-pocket for this?

 Psychiatrists are medical doctors (M.D.) who can prescribe medications and focus on all aspects of mental health, while psychologists have graduate degrees in psychology (Ph.D., Psy.D.) and specialize in testing, psychotherapy, and behavioral interventions.